5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/Enabling_XCPM_on_Ivy_Bridge_CPUs/README.md

 You also need the following files and settings in order to install and run macOS Ventura on Ivy Bridge without major issues:

-- OCLP App to prepare a USB installer and install Intel HD4000 iGPU drivers
+- [**OpenCore Patcher GUI App**](https://github.com/dortania/OpenCore-Legacy-Patcher/releases) to prepare a USB installer and install Intel HD4000 iGPU drivers
-- Aforementioned board-id VMM spoof to run macOS Ventura with an Ivy Bridge SMBIOS/board-id and install updates
+- [**Board-id VMM spoof**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof) to run macOS Ventura with an Ivy Bridge SMBIOS/board-id and install updates
-- `CryptexFixup.kext` &rarr; required to be able to install macOS 13 at all
+- [**CryptexFixup.kext**](https://github.com/acidanthera/CryptexFixup) &rarr; required to be able to install macOS 13 at all
-- `RestrictEvents.kext` and `revblock=media` boot-arg &rarr; Blocks `mediaanalysisd` service on Ventura+ which fixes issues on Metal 1 iGPUs.
+- [**RestrictEvents.kext**](https://github.com/acidanthera/RestrictEvents) and `revblock=media` boot-arg &rarr; Blocks `mediaanalysisd` service on Ventura+ which fixes issues on Metal 1 iGPUs.
 Firefox won't work without this.
 - `ipc_control_port_options=0` boot-arg &rarr; Fixes crashes with Electron apps like Discord
-- `amfi_get_out_of_my_way=1` boot-arg &rarr; Required to execute the Intel HD4000 iGPU driver installation with OCLP
+- `amfi_get_out_of_my_way=1` boot-arg &rarr; Required to execute the Intel HD4000 iGPU driver installation with OpenCore Patcher App.

+## Credits
+- Acidanthera for OpenCore Legacy Patcher, CryptexFixup and RestrictEvents kexts.